Kaliyugalaxmi/sos-radar-app/README.md

 The app allows users to build a trusted network using a **friend request system (device ID-based, upgradeable to authentication)**.
 When an SOS is triggered, the system sends alerts **in parallel** to:

 - 📞 Selected emergency contacts
 - 📡 Nearby trusted friends using a radar-based geolocation system

-If a nearby trusted friend responds with “I’m coming”, both users are connected through **real-time mutual location tracking** until the situation is resolved.
+If a nearby trusted friend responds with **"I'm coming"**, both users are connected through **real-time mutual location tracking** until the situation is resolved.
 This ensures help is always reachable through both **local proximity support and emergency contact backup**, improving response time in critical situations.

 ---